rails/rails/guides/source/security.md

 <img src="http://www.harmless.com/img" width="400" height="400" onmouseover="..." />
 ```

 There are many other possibilities, including Ajax to attack the victim in the background.
-The _(highlight)solution to this is including a security token in non-GET requests_ which check on the server-side.
+The _solution to this is including a security token in non-GET requests_ which check on the server-side.
 In Rails 2 or higher, this is a one-liner in the application controller:

 ```ruby
 protect_from_forgery :secret => "123456789012345678901234567890..."